 WhatsApp and Messenger boast 30% year-over-year growth, outpacing social networks in usage and popularity.
 Additionally, one survey found that 69% of U.S. consumers say that directly messaging a business (and getting a response) helps them feel more confident about the brand.

 Are you ready to explore what chat apps could mean for your business?
-CM.com’s web integrations for Apple Business Chat, WhatsApp, and Facebook Messenger help set you up for chat marketing success.
+CM.com’s web integrations for Apple Messages for Business, WhatsApp, and Facebook Messenger help set you up for chat marketing success.

 If you use multiple OTT chat channels to converse with customers, CM.com has several all-in-one solutions that allow you to consolidate and manage your conversations across channels.
 Check out Mobile Marketing Cloud and Mobile Service Cloud to find your ideal solution, or contact sales for a custom demo.

 Interested in accessing a single channel?
-Learn about CM.com’s APIs for Facebook Messenger, WhatsApp, Apple Business Chat and more.
+Learn about CM.com’s APIs for Facebook Messenger, WhatsApp, Apple Messages for Business and more.